teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 <a href="/images/tm-app/10-attach-specimen-of-use-in-commerce.png"><img src="/images/tm-app/10-attach-specimen-of-use-in-commerce.png" class="big-image"></a>

-After you upload the image, click "return to application.”
+After you upload the image, click "return to application."

 - - -

 ## Date of First Use

 Next you will input the "date of first use" of the trademark.
 There are two dates - first use *in commerce*, and first use *anywhere*.
-It’s critical that you get the date of first use in commerce correct.
-If it’s an old trademark, and you don't have the exact launch date, input the month and year.
+It's critical that you get the date of first use in commerce correct.
+If it's an old trademark, and you don't have the exact launch date, input the month and year.

 For goods in the same class, you can assign filing bases in a batch.
 If the goods are in different classes, each class needs to be assigned a filing basis separately.